SaraMWillis/example-docs/docs/running_jobs/interactive_jobs/index.md

 ## Overview

 Interactive sessions are a way to gain access to a compute node from the command line.
+This is useful for [checking and using available modules](../../software/modules/), testing [submission scripts](../batch_jobs/int), debugging code, compiling software, and running programs in real time.

+The term "interactive session" typically refers to jobs run from within the command line on a terminal client.
+Opening a terminal in an interactive graphical desktop is also equivalent, but these sessions are fixed to the resources allocated to that OOD session.
+As you'll see below, one has more control over their resources when requesting an interactive session via SSH on a terminal client.

+Notice in the example above how the command prompt changes once your session starts.
+When you're on a login node, your prompt will show ```junonia``` or ```wentletrap```.
+Once you're in an interactive session, you'll see the name of the compute node you're connected to.
+In the above example, this is ```i16n1```.

+## How to Request an Interactive Session

+### Clusters

+An interactive session can be requested on any of our three clusters: El Gato, Ocelote, and Puma.
+Since the request to start an interactive session is processed by Slurm, these jobs will be subject to the same wait times as batch jobs.
+Since Puma is typically busy with high traffic throughput, it is not recommended to request an interactive session on this cluster unless specific resources are needed and longer wait times are acceptable to the user.

+### The ```interactive``` Command

-This is useful for checking available modules, testing submission scripts, compiling software, and running programs in real time.
-When you are on a login node, you can request a session by simply entering: ```interactive```.
-For example:
+When you are on a login node, you can request an interactive session on a compute node.
+We have a built-in shortcut command that will allow you to quickly and easily request a session by simply entering: ```interactive```

+The ```interactive``` command is essentially a convenient wrapper for a Slurm command called ```salloc```.
+This can be thought of as similar to the sbatch command, but for interactive jobs rather than (batch jobs)[../batch_jobs/intro].
+When you request a session using interactive, the full salloc command being executed will be displayed for reference.

 ```bash
 (ocelote) [netid@junonia ~]$ interactive